Cindylliu/FSS_Assignment_1/README.md

 **What are the limitations of this method for finding defective hotspots?**

-Our method for finding defective hotspots consist of checking for the substrings *fix*, *bug*, *error*, *issue*, *patch* in the commit message.
-Our check is case insensitive, and is not restricted to full words so a message which contains *Fix:* or *patched* would also count as defect.

-While this method is very inclusive and flags many commits as defects, the main limitation is that there may be false positives.
+While our method is very inclusive and flags many commits as defects, the main limitation is that there may be false positives.
 As we check for substrings, there may be messages that are flagged because of unintended words like *fixation* for example.
 Also, a commit may not actualy fix a bug, but includes in its message any of our selected words.

 ## Task 2